tytydraco/yessleep/out/I_Paid_25_a_Month_to_Fix_My_Debt_Now_I_Owe_Something_Worse_Part_1.md

 The coffee maker in the corner makes choking and gurgling sounds.

-My feet pad across the kitchen and I grab the bag of bagels on top of my fridge, separate the halves and put them in the toaster.
+My feet pad across the kitchen and I grab the bag of bagels from on top of my fridge, separate the halves and put them in the toaster.

 I lean against the counter and look at The Homemaker.
 That’s not her real name, just what I’ll eventually start calling her.